frozzare/Noark/README.md

 This more a boostrap project for a native OS X application with embedded WebView.

-Will add Webkit Notification support later, right now Noark have a notification file that can be used to create Notification for OS X 10.8 Notification Center.
+Will add Webkit Notification support later, Noark supports Notification center and Growl for older OS X.

 Released under MIT License.